How to apply a patch created with git diff (how to apply a patch with git in the first place)

 This was the first time I learned that you can create patches between commit IDs using git diff, but it's a feature unique to git, and I'd like to try using it casually someday and be proud of myself for it

-It seems like it could be useful for pre-checking code before a code review.
+It seems like it could be useful for pre-checking during code reviews.

 That's all